 Be that as it may.
-We must always remember that when it comes to God's Word, it will always reign, in absolute Truth!
-This is part of the reason, why we would later learn that God had destroyed this Tower of Babel"before it was finished.
-And because of this, the languages of all the nations were confused, which caused all civilizations to become and remain divided from that point forward.
+We must never forget that it will always reign in absolute Truth when it comes to God's Word!
+This is part of the reason why we would later learn that God had destroyed this Tower of Babel" before it was finished.
+Because of this, the languages of all the nations were confused, which caused all civilizations to become and remain divided from that point forward.

-But to Nimrod's credit... he did established at this time, four cities under his reign, which were called: Babel, Erech, Accad, and Calneh, and they were all located in what was known as The Land of Shinar.
-And soon afterwards, Nimrod would head into Assyria, where we are also told that he'd built Nineveh, and the cities Rehoboth Ir, Calab and Resen, which was located between Nineveh and Calah.
+But to Nimrod's credit, he established four cities under his reign, which were called: Babel, Erech, Accad, and Calneh, and they were all located in what was known as The Land of Shinar.
+Soon after, Nimrod would head into Assyria, where we were also told that he'd built Nineveh and Rehoboth Ir, Calab, and Resen, which was located between Nineveh and Calah.

 In the next Bible Study Online Article:

-Now that we've journeyed through the recorded account of Nimrod the mighty son of Cush - we'll begin to move forward by taking a closer look, at possibly his master plan to enact his "collective agenda" upon mankind, and the known world, through an infamous building structure that would be known as - The Gateway to Heaven, or known to most - The Tower of Babel.
+Now that we've journeyed through the recorded account of Nimrod, the mighty son of Cush.
+We'll begin to move forward by taking a closer look at possibly his master plan to enact his "collective agenda" upon humankind and the known world.
+Nimrod will try this through an infamous building structure that would be known as The Gateway to Heaven, or known to most The Tower of Babel.

 May God blessings be upon you, and thank you for your support